skypjack/entt/docs/md/entity.md

 ### Beam me up, registry

-`EnTT` is strongly based on types and has always allowed to create only one storage of a certain type within a registry.<br/>
-However, this doesn't work well for users who want to create multiple storage of the same type associated with different _names_, such as for interacting with a scripting system.

-Nowadays, the library has solved this problem and offers the possibility of associating a type with a _name_ (or rather, a numeric identifier):
+`EnTT` allows the user to assign a _name_ (or rather, a numeric identifier) to a type and then create multiple pools of the same type:

 ```cpp
 using namespace entt::literals;